 #routing # objectives #mapping

 The happy maps are a good thing and a reminder of what counts.
-There is and always will be a conscious decision what is important – speed, travel time, safety, insurance incentives, pleasure and benefits of whatever kind.
-Thanks to Dr. Daniele Quercia for the entertaining presentation and also discussing self-determination and manipulation.
+There is and always will be a conscious decision on what is important – speed, travel time, safety, insurance incentives, pleasure and benefits.
+Thanks to Dr Daniele Quercia for the entertaining presentation and discussing self-determination and manipulation.